bimedia-fr/bimedia-front-server/README.md

 ## multiple fixtures sources

-Fixtures can be retrieved from more than one location, both locally or remotely
+Fixtures can be retrieved from more than one location, both locally or remotely.

 Example :